 |Current Status||Advanced exploration|

-Dore Copper signed an option agreement in January 2020 to acquire a 100% interest in the Joe Mann gold mine located 60 km south from the Company’s Copper Rand mill and 60 km south of Chibougamau, Québec.
+Dore Copper signed an option agreement in January 2020 to acquire a 100% interest in the Joe Mann gold mine located 60 km by road south from the Company’s Copper Rand mill and 60 km south of Chibougamau, Québec.

 The Joe Mann mine operated in three phases for 27 years, between 1956 and 2007, and produced 1.2 million ounces of gold at a grade of 8.26 g/t Au, 607,000 ounces of silver at a grade of 5 g/t Ag, and 28.7 million pounds of copper at a grade of 0.25% Cu.